dsccommunity/HyperVDsc/README.md

 ### xVMScsiController

 Manages the SCSI controllers attached to a Hyper-V virtual machine.
-When there is only 1 SCSI controller and ControllerNumber 3 is created, all the intermediate controllers will also be created.
 When removing a controller, all the disks still connected to the controller will be detached.

 #### Requirements for xVMScsiController